Bulgarian Bombshell Yanita Yancheva Flaunts Killer Abs In Crop Top & Undies

-Yanita Yancheva sent temperatures soaring on Instagram Tuesday when she updated her account with a photo that showcased her incredible, rock hard abs — along with the rest of her amazing figure.
+Yanita Yancheva sent temperatures soaring on Instagram Tuesday when she updated her account with a photo that showcased her incredible, rock-hard abs — along with the rest of her amazing figure.

 In the post, Yanita sat on what appeared to be a rock sidewalk.
 She wore a colorful crop top that was knotted just below her breasts, drawing attention to her chest while giving her followers a peek of underboob.
 She paired the top with a pair of high-cut panties.
 The beauty leaned back on both arms and turned her face to the sun.